 At FPL the resolution tier is bundled with the capture pipeline and color treatment, not sold as a separate add-on:

-For 8mm and Super 8 collections that don’t need DPX archival output, the Preservation tier at 2K is usually the right answer.
-You get the same scanner, scene-by-scene color correction, ProRes editorial master, and access copies — at roughly 60 percent of the storage cost and 60 percent of the per-foot rate.
+For 8mm and Super 8 collections that need a ProRes master but not DPX archival output, Preservation is the right tier.
+You get the same 4K scanner, scene-by-scene color correction, ProRes editorial master, and access copies — at a lower per-foot rate than Archival.

-For 35mm or 16mm institutional work where the spec calls for 4K and DPX, the Archival tier is the right answer regardless of source-format ceiling questions.
+For 35mm or 16mm institutional work where the spec calls for DPX and FADGI documentation, the Archival tier is the right answer.

 Storage and workflow load